1940 William & Mary Norfolk Division Braves football team

-The 1940 William & Mary Norfolk Division Braves football team represented the Norfolk Division of the College of William and Mary, now referred to as Old Dominion University, during the 1940 college football season.
+The 1940 William & Mary Norfolk Division Braves football team represented the Norfolk Division of the College of William & Mary, now referred to as Old Dominion University, during the 1940 college football season.
 They finished with a 0–6 record, and went all six games without scoring a single point; they also allowed no less than eighteen points in every game.

+William & Mary Norfolk was ranked at No. 687 (out of 697 college football teams) in the final rankings under the Litkenhous Difference by Score system for 1940.

 This was the last season of football for Old Dominion until they reinstated the football program 69 years later, in 2009.